cykod/Quintus/README.md

 Quintus Engine
 ==============

-Quintus is an easy-to-learn, fun-to-use HTML5 game engine for mobile, desktop and beyond!
+Adding a random change to see how forking works in large open source projects Quintus is an easy-to-learn, fun-to-use HTML5 game engine for mobile, desktop and beyond!

 The Quintus engine is an HTML5 game engine designed to be modular and lightweight, with a concise JavaScript-friendly syntax.
 In lieu of trying to shoehorn a standard OOP-game engine structure into an HTML5 JavaScript engine, Quintus takes some cues from jQuery and provides plugins, events and a selector syntax.
 Instead of a deep single-inheritance-only model, Quintus provides a flexible component model in addition to traditional inheritance to make it easier to reuse functionality and share it across games and objects.